Pep Guardiola: B team

-Guardiola was appointed manager of Barcelona B on 21 June 2007 with Tito Vilanova as his assistant.
+Guardiola, after he turned down the offer to be a director, assumed managerial duties of Barcelona B on 21 June 2007, with Tito Vilanova as his assistant.
 Under his guidance, the team subsequently won their Tercera División group and qualified for the 2008 Segunda División B playoffs, which the team won, thereby achieving promotion.
 Barcelona President Joan Laporta announced in May 2008 that Guardiola would be appointed manager of the senior Barcelona squad to replace Frank Rijkaard at the end of the 2007–08 season.